 Culture/Language Requirement.
 The culture/language requirement consists of two components: the Multiculturalism seminar (EDUC 8014) and a language component.
 The Multiculturalism seminar is scheduled every fall semester, is a doctoral-level course, and should be taken in the third semester of the student’s course sequence (first semester of second year).
 Introductory language courses (see item #1 below) are recorded on the Degree Plan form as having satisfied the language requirement but may not be listed as doctoral course work.
 To fulfill the language component one of three options are possible:

 Comprehensive Examination.
-Before taking the comprehensive examination, students must submit the “Application for Admission to Candidacy for an Advanced Degree,” available in the school’s Office of Student Services.
+Before taking the comprehensive examination, students must submit the “Application for Admission to Candidacy for an Advanced Degree,” available in the school’s Office of Student Services at least two weeks prior to the exam.

 Near the end of the term when students complete their course work and if their advisor approves, they take a comprehensive examination given by program area faculty that covers foundational knowledge in the program area.
 Students who fail this examination may repeat it once, at a time to be determined by the examining committee.

-When the student and the chair of the dissertation committee agree on a dissertation subject, they work with the director of graduate studies to identify a five-person committee.
+When the student and the chair of the dissertation committee agree on a dissertation subject, they work with the associate dean for graduate studies to identify a five-person committee.
 Then the student prepares a detailed prospectus and arranges for a meeting with the committee.
 After committee approval, the student may proceed with the research.
-Research involving human subjects must also have the approval of the university committee on human research.
+Research involving human subjects must also have the approval of the university Institutional Review Board.
 During the research for and the writing of a dissertation, a grade of IP (in progress) is reported for the credit hours taken; if the dissertation is completed and accepted as satisfactory, a grade is reported for the student’s record.

 Time Limits.
-Time limits for the PhD in education are the same as time limits for all Boulder PhD programs; see the Graduate School section for PhD time limits.
+Time limits for the PhDs is six years; see the Graduate School section for PhD time limits.

 When students have passed the comprehensive examination, they must register each semester until the degree is attained, and pay the standard fee as announced by the Graduate School.